Skip to content

 What TIG welding rod is the best for cast iron?

-The best TIG welding rod for cast iron is the nickel-based ERNiFe-CI (or ERNi55).
+The best TIG rod for cast iron is the nickel-based ERNiFe-CI (or ERNi55).
 This rod doesn’t shrink much and has high tensile strength and ductility (elasticity).
 With it, you can weld most cast-iron types, somewhat dirty castings, and cast iron to steel.
 Finally, the weld metal has good machinability.

 The ERNiFe-CI rod has 55% nickel (Ni), a small amount of various other elements, and the rest is iron (Fe).
-It has high enough tensile strength (90ksi) to weld most ductile iron grades.
+It has a high enough tensile strength (90ksi) to weld most ductile iron grades.

 Furthermore, because nickel resists carbon absorption, the weld metal stays machinable, so you can drill it or cut it.